Semi-device-independently characterizing quantum temporal correlations

+Our method can be straightforwardly generalized to two scenarios.
+The first is considering multiple measurements acting on a single system at different time.
+For the second scenario, if we are interested in the time evolution of a many-body system, we can go back to our original setting depicted in Fig. \ref{Fig_scenario} and replace the initial state with a many-body state.
+For both generalizations, the mathematical constructions of the IMMs are similar to the standard one (see Appendix \ref{SecApp_generalization} for details).
+The difference is that the Hilbert spaces involved are much larger, yielding large-size IMMs.
+To reduce the consumption of computational resources, one may introduce techniques used in some previous works~\cite{FN4}.
+The comprehensive investigation is beyond the scope of this work, and we leave the deeper exploration of these issues as future research.

 \textit{{Summary and discussion.}} In this work, we have established a general temporal scenario and develop a method, dubbed as \emph{instrument moment matrices} (IMMs), to characterize quantum temporal correlations generated by such a scenario.
 The method of IMMs can be implemented in a fully DI scenario, but we can also include additional constraints (such as the dimension and rank of the system) when these information is accessible.
 Along the side, we contribute to advocating to explore the ``room in the middle'' between the (precise, but very restrictive) DI and device-specific scenarios: In contrast to Ref.~\cite{Blind} which is close to device-dependence and is hence dubbed \emph{semi-device-dependent}, we are here close to the DI regime, in the \emph{semi-device-independent} setting.
-We explicitly provide several DI and semi-DI examples, including bounding the maximal value of temporal Bell inequalities and the minimum degree of temporal steerability.
-Moreover, its variant allows us to compute the maximal successful probability and certify the set of quantum states in a QRAC scenario.

-Our work invites a number of questions for future research: First, the temporal scenario considered in this work is composed of two moments of time.
-There will be more significant applications in the field of quantum network if the framework can be generalized to multiple moments of time.
-Second, since the construction of the IMMs includes the measurements and channels, we expect that the method of IMMs can be used for certifying properties of quantum measurements and channels, e.g., incompatible measurements or non entanglement-breaking channels, or, even self-testing measurements and channels.
-Finally, it is interesting to see if the IMMs can also be used for self-testing a set of complex-valued states.

-{\it Acknowledgements.} We thank Nikolai Miklin, Costantino Budroni, Yeong-Cherng Liang, and Armin Tavakoli for fruitful discussions.
-S.-L.~C.~acknowledges the support of the National Science and Technology Council (NSTC) Taiwan (Grant No. NSTC 111-2112-M-005-007-MY4) and National Center for Theoretical Sciences Taiwan (Grant No.~NSTC 112-2124-M-002-003).
-J.~E.~acknowledges support by the BMBF (QR.X), the Munich Quantum Valley (K-8), and the Einstein Foundation.
+We explicitly provide several DI and semi-DI examples.

+Regarding implementing our protocol experimentally, there may be some loopholes we have to take care of.
+For instance, if the detection efficiency of the detectors is too low, there exists a classical model which can be used for reproducing the observed data~\cite{Brunner14}.
+Besides, if the temporal scenario is set for testing local realism (i.e., the Leggett-Garg test), one may meet the clumsiness loophole~\cite{Emary2013} issue.
+In that case, one can use another type of temporal Bell inequalities, such as those proposed in Ref.~\cite{Wilde2011}.

 \onecolumngrid